 Unfortunately, it is often these maverick sites which are referenced by journalists from – especially – the Mail, the Express and the Telegraph in the UK, and many other ‘libertarian-minded’ media outlets around the world.

 The sites I’ve linked to below are run by and/or monitored by professional scientists whose views are informed by sophisticated (and cross-verified) models, verified data, and peer reviewed opinion.
-Most of the others are run by people who do not do their own field research or publish in reputable journals, but have just enough expertise to appear to find technical fault with the mainstream view, for one reason or another – and it’s usually politics, if we are honest.
+Most of the others – including a terrifying slew of YouTube and similar sites – are run by people who do not do their own field research or publish in reputable journals, but have just enough expertise to appear to find technical fault with the mainstream view, for one reason or another – and it’s usually politics, if we are honest.

 Examined in any depth, these criticisms are usually based on what are now old chestnuts – misunderstandings or mischief which has long since been corrected by authoritative explanations (see, again, below).
-But it can be tricky for the lay visitor to untangle the rights and wrongs, facts, faiths and fantasies of these arguments – not least because minority nay-sayers always challenge every correction – and usually vehemently.
+But it can be tricky for the lay visitor to untangle the rights and wrongs, facts, faiths and fantasies of these arguments – not least because the maverick nay-sayers always challenge every correction – and usually vehemently, and come up with impressive-sounding ‘experts’ to back their views.

-Equally confusingly, good scientists nuance their opinions, and typically use technical jargon supported by complex graphics – while minority sites seemingly display just as impressive language and graphics as the majority ones, though seldom with the nuanced opinions.
-In fact, tellingly, minority sites often intermingle ideological rhetoric with their science.
+Equally confusingly, proper scientists nuance their opinions, and typically use technical jargon supported by complex graphics.
+Maverick sites seemingly display just as impressive language and graphics as the mainstream ones, but, tellingly, they seldom display properly nuanced opinions, while frequently intermingle ideological rhetoric with their science.
+(Yes, I do this a bit here, but I’m not a scientist, and I’m not asking you to trust me.
+I’m asking you to go read the reliable science and trust that).

-Each ‘side’ claims the other is doctoring the data, so you need always to follow rebuttal and counter-rebuttal, back and back, until you encounter something which is clearly reliable – i.e peer-reviewed by people who fully understand and can evaluate and replicate the experiments, and then published in an authoritative journal (not a politically-motivated blog) – as you usually will if you look hard enough.
+Each ‘side’ claims the other is doctoring the data, so you need always to follow rebuttal and counter-rebuttal, back and back, until you encounter something which is clearly reliable – i.e peer-reviewed by people who fully understand and can evaluate and replicate the experiments, and then published in an authoritative journal (not a politically-motivated blog or YouTube) – as you always will if you look hard enough.